 Technical skills are an obvious requisite for mechanics.
-However, modern industrial mechanics needs to have several important soft skills to succeed in their chosen field.
+However, modern mechanics need to have several important soft skills to succeed in their chosen field.

-Here are some of the most important soft skills for industrial maintenance mechanics in 2020:
+Here are some of the most important soft skills for maintenance mechanics in 2021:

 - Effective Problem Solving: Mechanics may sometimes come across a unique malfunction, which could only be diagnosed and removed if the mechanic knows how to approach the issue from more than one direction.

-Furthermore, al industrial mechanics should have working knowledge of work order and office software, as well as maintenance management systems.
+Furthermore, all mechanics should have a working knowledge of work order and office software, as well as maintenance management systems.